My Humps: Reception

-Chart performance
+Commercial performance

 "My Humps" proved to be the most commercially successful single from Monkey Business (2005).
 Before its release as a single, "My Humps" was already charting while the previous single "Don't Lie" was still gaining traction.
 The song entered the Billboard Hot 100 on August 20, 2005, at number eighty-five and moved up to number fifty-nine in the following week, making the second largest leap on the chart for that week.
 It continue rising up the chart, and by the time the song was officially released as a single, it entered the top ten.
 On November 5, 2005, "My Humps" reached number three on the Hot 100, where it lasted for six weeks.
 It lasted more than nine months on the Billboard Hot 100, sixteen weeks of which were spent inside the top ten.
 Since the single's release, the song has sold 2,203,000 downloads and has earned a double platinum certification by the Recording Industry Association of America (RIAA) for mastertone sales.

 "My Humps" was commercially successful in the Australasia territories.
 On November 21, 2005, the song debuted and peaked at number one on the Australian Singles Chart.
 It lasted two weeks at the top position and a total of seventeen weeks on the chart.
 The song shipped 70,000 copies in Australia, earning a platinum certification by Australian Recording Industry Association (ARIA).
 This success was replicated in New Zealand, when it debuted on the New Zealand Top 40 at number one on November 28, 2005.
 It fell off the top position in the following week and reappeared at number one six weeks later.

 "My Humps" proved to be a success in Europe, peaking inside the top ten in eleven countries and in the top twenty in two others, while also peaking at number two on the European Hot 100.
 The song experienced its greatest performance in the British Isles.
 In the United Kingdom, the song debuted and peaked at number three, becoming the week's "highest debut".
 It stalled at the position the next week until falling to number five in the following week.
 "My Humps" eventually sold 295,000 copies in the country, according to The Official Charts Company.
 The song entered the Irish Singles Chart at number three on November 17, 2005.
 It stalled for two more weeks at that position until rising to number one in the following week.
 The song spent a total of nineteen weeks on the chart.